seyerjo/learn-python-by-examples/code/basic/sample_03_strings_operations.md

 # String Operations in Python

 This example demonstrates various common operations that can be performed on strings in Python.
-The code is structured into separate functions to clearly illustrate each concept: concatenation, repetition, f-string formatting, length calculation, indexing, and slicing.
+The code is structured into separate functions to clearly illustrate each concept, introducing basic formatting first and then the more modern f-string method.

 ## Code